-Please pay attention: After the registration, the team will receive the registration ID.
-At this stage, the team is only registered.
+Please pay attention: After the registration the team is only registered.
 To participate in the competition, the mentor has to enroll the team in the 'Entry Confirmation' section.

 Enrollment

 After the team is successfully registered, it is possible to enroll for an event.